Skip to the main content

 Biomedical engineers work in offices, labs, workshops, plants, clinics, and hospitals.
 Local travel may be needed, depending on where medical equipment is located.

 Most biomedical engineers work standard weekday hours.
-Longer hours may be needed to meet deadlines, to work with patients at times that suit them or to work on equipment that is in use during daytime hours.
+They may sometimes work longer hours to meet deadlines, to accommodate patients’ schedules, or to use equipment that is in high demand during daytime hours.

 Interests & Abilities